antosmichael07/Modpack-Installer/README.md

 # Modpack-Installer

-If you would like to you could type "advanced" at the start for a custom directory, but it's not recommended for someone who doesn't know how mods work. <br>
+If you'd like to, you can type "advanced" at the start for a custom directory, but it's not recommended for someone who doesn't know how mods work. <br>
 The custom directory has to be something like this "C:\example", it cannot be this "C:\example\\" neither this ".\example" <br>

 ## How to download and install